Extracting memorized pieces of (copyrighted) books from open-weight language models: Discussion of extended results

-And last, we were able to extract relatively enormous amounts of memorized training data in some cases, from both public domain books (e.g.,\citet{gatsby, alicewonderland, ulysses}) and popular in-copyright books of all stripes (e.g., \citet{hp1, thrones, leanin, davincicode, hobbit, sisyphus}).
-In particular, we intend to investigate this further for \textsc{Llama 3} models, which exhibited an order of magnitude more memorization on some books than our worst-case estimates prior to starting this project.
-It was this enormous extent of memorization that encouraged us to try to reconstruct a book starting from a single seed prompt; we wouldn't have believed such an outcome was possible prior to measuring memorization in \textsc{Llama 3} models.
+\paragraph{Final comments on amount of books memorization} We were able to extract relatively enormous amounts of memorized training data in some cases, from both public domain books (e.g.,\citet{The_Great_Gatsby, Alice_s_Adventures_in_Wonderland, Ulysses}) and popular in-copyright books of all stripes (e.g., \citet{Harry_Potter_and_the_Sorcerer_s_Stone, A_Game_of_Thrones, Lean_In, The_Da_Vinci_Code, The_Hobbit, The_Myth_of_Sisyphus}). \textsc{Llama 3+} models exhibited an order of magnitude more memorization on some books than our worst-case estimates prior to starting this project.
+It was this enormous extent of memorization that encouraged us to try to reconstruct a book starting from a single seed prompt; we would not have believed such an outcome was possible prior to measuring memorization in \textsc{Llama 3+} models---certainly not a flagship model from a frontier company, which continues to be downloaded and used by millions of users (Figure~\ref{fig:hfllamadownloads}).